technosf/Connect-O-Matic/README.md

 ### 1.2.0
 Added switch to test connections to/from local interfaces if they are included in the hosts parameter.
 Otherwise they are now ignored, allowing the same host set to be used accross hosts without redundant results in the output.
 Added a switch for the number of connection attemps - defaults to 5.
-Added a switch to output results as JSON instead of CSV Added a switch to POST results to an URI as a JSON payload, i.e. to get the results into an object DB.
+Added a switch to output results as JSON instead of CSV.
+Added a switch to POST results to an URI as a JSON payload, i.e. to get the results into an object DB.
-Added a switch to quiet version and summary output
+Added a switch to quiet version and summary output.
+Added a switch to dry-run, resolving endpoints but not testing/connecting to them.
 ### 1.1.1
 Support for port ranges in the input parameters.
 If a consecutive range of ports is to be tested, rather than having to list every port individually, they can be specified with a range: startport-endport
 ### 1.1.0